data4news/ggplot-intro-yiren54610/README.md

 # Intro to plotting in ggplot

-- `notebook.ipynb` - plotting poverty rates of zipcodes in NYC as univariate distributions in ggplot
+- `notebook-1.ipynb` - plotting poverty rates of zipcodes in NYC as univariate distributions in ggplot
 - `notebook-2.ipynb` - plotting poverty rates of zipcodes in NYC by borough
 - `notebook-3.ipynb` - compare the summary statistics (median, mean, stdev) to the exploratory viz, learn a tiny bit more R syntax